Three Little Birds: Track listings

-The song was also used in the trailer of the 2007 Sony Pictures Animation film Surf's Up.

 Connie Talbot version

 "Three Little Birds" was released as the first single by British child singer Connie Talbot on 10 June 2008.
 It was taken from the 2008 re-release of her 2007 album, Over the Rainbow.
 Talbot released a music video to publicise the single, which was filmed in Jamaica.
 The release reached number 3 on the UK Independent Singles Chart, and number 1 on the Billboard Hot Singles Sales chart in the United States.

 Background

 After rising to fame on the first series of Britain's Got Talent, Talbot signed with Rainbow Recording Company and began production of her debut album, Over the Rainbow.
 The album initially featured several Christmas themed songs, and the first single, "Over the Rainbow"/"White Christmas", was planned be released on 3 December 2007.
 The single was then cancelled in favour of an album-first release.
 The album was rereleased with more general tracks to replace the Christmas songs, and one of the new tracks was a cover of Bob Marley's "Three Little Birds".
 The songs on the album were chosen with collaboration between Talbot and her management; first Talbot and her family wrote "a list of the songs that Connie would sing at her birthday party", and the management then thought "long and hard" about including the more adult songs, including "I Will Always Love You", but Talbot herself insisted.
 The album was recorded in a bedroom studio, nicknamed "the hut".